rubocop/rails-style-guide/README.md

     <sup>[[link](#no-direct-model-view)]</sup>

   * <a name="no-complex-view-formatting"></a>
-    Never make complex formatting in the views, export the formatting to a method in the view helper or the model.
+    Avoid complex formatting in the views.
+A view helper is useful for simple cases, but if it's more complex then consider using a decorator or presenter.
     <sup>[[link](#no-complex-view-formatting)]</sup>

   * <a name="partials"></a>